6 Min Read

 What Does It Mean to Survive A Midlife Crisis?

-Unlike cancer where people can be cancer free, with midlife crisis people can have no outward signs but that doesn’t mean the factors that caused the MLC are all gone.
+Unlike cancer where people can be tested and found cancer free, a person whose gone through a midlife crisis may seem to have recovered, but that doesn’t mean the factors that caused the MLC are gone.

-This week in counseling he said when he gets off work...
+This week in counseling he said that when he gets off work,

 I want to keep on driving...
 Going home stresses me out...
 I feel overwhelmed when I walk through the door...
 I often think about leaving and being on my own...
 I just want everything to be over with.”